 We don’t invest in the gambling industry because of the financial, psychological and relationship harm caused to problem gamblers and their families.

 We don’t invest in companies which produce pornography because of the harm from potential exploitation of actors and others involved in its production, as well as the damage pornography can cause to young people’s attitudes to sex and relationships.

 A healthy news and media sector offers reliable information and diverse viewpoints which inform and educate readers, viewers and listeners.
 It is essential to the proper functioning of democracy.

 It is important to distinguish a free media from an unbiased media.
 While bias in media has negative consequences, this harm is reduced if media freedom allows a diverse range of media outlets and the public are exposed to a multitude of viewpoints.

 We have excluded investment in News Corp because of serious reporting bias.
 Analysis of coverage of media climate change from 2011 and 2012 showed that 85% of Fairfax media articles either explicitly or implicitly accepted the climate consensus position, compared to 34% of stories in News Corp papers.
-(Papers considered for this comparison were the SMH, Age, Herald Sun and Daily Telegraph.)
+(Papers considered for this comparison were the SMH, The Age, The Herald Sun and The Daily Telegraph.)